 Now, I’ve gone over and over the ways a good hook works.
 There’s an entire section on it in “Kick Ass Copywriting Secrets”, and in every seminar I’ve ever held I’ve spent serious time guiding marketers toward Hook City.

 But here’s the one lesson even top writers forget: You gotta dig to find it.

 A great hook will HIDE from you.
 It’s a cruel beast, happy when it escapes your notice.

 Only the best writers ever find it.

-I am reminded of this, because I’ve just begun a job for a long-time client… and it wasn’t until our last conversation that I finally found the hook for the ad.
-He’d given me pages and pages of features, and even a decent list of benefits, for his product.
+I once had a client who had given me pages and PAGES of features, and even a decent list of benefits, for his product.
 Broken everything down into component pieces — the guy should work for NASA, he’s so thorough.
 And he’d spent many sleepless night trying to conjure up a hook for me.

 I’ve known this particular client for twenty years, and we’ve shared many, many million-dollar successes.

 But he still couldn’t find a good hook if it bit him on the ass.